Genaker/TerraformMagentoCloud/README.md

 * PCI compliant infrastructure
 * Redis cluster
 * Amazon Elasticsearch Service - Elasticsearch at scale with zero down time with built-in Kibana
-* Different Apllication Scaling Groups (ASG)
+* Different Application Scaling Groups (ASG)
-* Aplication Load Ballancer(ALB) with SSL/TSL termination, SSL certificates managment
+* Application Load Balancer(ALB) with SSL/TSL termination, SSL certificates management
 * ALB Path-Based Routing, Host-Based Routing, Lambda functions as targets, HTTP header/method-based routing, Query string parameter-based routing
 * Scaled Varnish ASG
 * Dedicated Admin/Cron ASG
-* You can easley add new autoscaling groups for you needs (Per WebSite/for Checkout requests/for API), just copy paste code
+* You can easily add new autoscaling groups for you needs (Per WebSite/for Checkout requests/for API), just copy paste code
-* Possibility to run the same infrastructure on Production/Staging/Dev environment, differnt projects
+* Possibility to run the same infrastructure on Production/Staging/Dev environment, different projects
 * Automatic CI/CD (CodePipeline/CodeDeploy) deployments possible
 * AWS CodeDeploy In-place deployment, Blue/green deployment form Git or S3, Redeploy or Roll Back
 * Deploying from a Development Account to a Production Account
 * Amazon Simple Email Service (Amazon SES) - cloud-based email sending service.
-Awsaome price $0.10 for 1K emails
+Price $0.10 for 1K emails
 * Amazon CloudWatch - load all the metrics (CPU, RAM, Network) in your account for search, graphing, and alarms.
 Metric data is kept for 15 months.
 * CloudWatch alarms that watches a single CloudWatch metric or the result of a math expression based on CloudWatch metrics and send SMS(Text) Notifications or Emails
-* Simple and Step Scaling Policies - choose scaling metrics that trigger horisontal scaling.
+* Simple and Step Scaling Policies - choose scaling metrics that trigger horizontal scaling.
 * Manual Scaling for Magento Auto Scaling Group (ASG)
 * AWS Command Line Interface (CLI) - tool to manage your AWS services.
 You can control multiple AWS services from the command line and automate them through scripts.
 * DynamoDb for logs, indexes, analytics
-* Lambda funtions as targets for a load balancer
+* Lambda functions as targets for a load balancer
 * Elastic Container Registry (ECR) - fully-managed Docker container registry that makes it easy to store, manage, and deploy Docker container images!
-* You can use Amazon Elastic Container Service (ECS) istead of ASG with Service Auto Scaling to adjust running containers desired count automatically.
+* You can use Amazon Elastic Container Service (ECS) instead of ASG with Service Auto Scaling to adjust running containers desired count automatically.
 * Awesome AWS documentation is Open Source and on GitHub